-(In other words, all the gear exclusively related to cycling I am still sorely without 😂 )
+(In other words, all the gear exclusively related to cycling I am sorely without 😂 )

 This post will be updated periodically.
 Next update will likely be a picture + specs of my bike.

 I never intend to write blog posts about my journey, but, if I survive it, I’ll surely throw up an art gallery showcasing the way. 🤪

 October 2020: Got my bike!
 A 2007/2008 Trek 520 off Craigslist.
 I’ve named him Sal, short for Salvation.
 Decided to bite the bullet and get a set of panniers too, so I don’t have to lug around my backpack.
 Might reroute to stay away from Atlanta and Dallas.
-Too much danger in the concrete jungle, where road raging drivers fester on the tarmac like the roadkill unlucky enough to have met their wrath already.
+Too much danger in the concrete jungle, where road raging drivers fester on the tarmac with the roadkill unlucky enough to have met their wrath already.
 All of my gear has officially been bought except for 1-3 miscellaneous things.
 Start date is just around the corner . . .

 November 2020: On my first test run, in the process of chivalrously swerving around a mother with her children in tow, a pole decided to hit me, severing my front brake.
 Managed to repair the broken brake myself, a fact I’m proud of as I’ve never been very mechanically inclined, and I see the merit in familiarizing myself with the inner workings of my steel steed.
 What was once an annoying setback is now something I see as a fortunate learning opportunity.

 On a later test run, I realized my panniers were positioned too far back and corrected them.
 I also mistakenly secured my flagpole too loosely, causing it to jut into my back wheel when picking up speed and bending the back tire’s valve tip unnaturally.
 Pshhh.

 I have decided to forgo making the long haul this winter and have switched my start date to the spring, because of my own ever-prevasive cowardice and out of concerns about COVID.